PhilipWhitten/geomAttribute/help/source/concept.rst

 -------------------
 QGIS Data Providers
 -------------------
-A component of software that allows it to directly read data without conversion to a different data type, and, to write updates or new records to a dataset without exporting is called a data provider.
-QGIS contains data providers for 18 different formats for which it can read from or write to in their native format :cite:`QGSProviders2018`.
+QGIS contains 18 data providers that it uses to read and edit datasets in a wide range of data formats :cite:`QGSProviders2018`.
 Being open source, each of the data QGIS providers were created at different times for different purposes, are founded on different philosophies and have different levels of development.
-Consequently, even when different database packages follow the same geospatial standards, equivalent shapes from those different database packages may be read as different shapes due to variations or errors between data providers.
+Consequently, even when different data formats are follow the same geospatial standards, equivalent geometries from those different database packages may be read as different shapes due to variations or errors between these data providers.
+All of the QGIS data providers are scripted in C++ and unfortunately none are are exposed in the QGIS API which inhibits modification of their function :cite:`QGSProviders2018`.

-Within this project it is anticipated that errors passing empty or null values from Microsoft SQL Server or PostGIS will be found.
-Unfortunately, the C++ classes employed in the data type specific data providers :cite:`QGSProviders2018` are not exposed in the QGIS API which means that their function is not easily modified.

 QGIS’s data providers that allow it to read or write in native format without need for additional constraints or data tables is a key feature that makes it popular in large organisations.
 By reading and writing in the native format, QGIS can edit or create geospatial data within an enterprise database that is configured for another piece of software and without importing and exporting.
-In doing so QGIS has removed one of the barriers to integration of geospatial data within enterprise datasets.
+By application of data providers to datasets in enterprise databases, QGIS has removed one of the barriers to integration of geospatial data within enterprise datasets.
+Geospatial data within enterprise datasets enables built in geospatial analysis.

 In comparison to QGIS’s approach of editing the data in it’s native format, ESRI’s ArcMap requires a user to import into a geodatabase and undertake the editing there– even though the enterprise database and the geodatabase may be using the same database server :cite:`ArcGISTutorialForEmpty`.
 ESRI’s approach often leads to a lookup table being used for geospatial data and then scripts run on those lookup tables to publish an integrated dataset.
+LINK TO PART ON LOOKUP TABLES

 ===============================================
 EXPOSURE OF NULL AND EMPTY SHAPE VALUES IN QGIS